Is The Amex Business Platinum Worth The Annual Fee? How To Decide…

-Link: Apply now for The Business Platinum Card® from American Express
+Link: Learn more about The Business Platinum Card® from American Express

-The Business Platinum Card® from American Express (review) is a popular business card.
-The card has a $695 annual fee (Rates & Fees), which is of course on the steep side.
+The Business Platinum Card® from American Express (review) is a popular business card, which recently underwent a refresh.
+The card has a $895 annual fee (Rates & Fees), which is of course steep, especially since this has recently been increased.
 Often people will wonder if the card is worth that amount of money.
 There’s no “one size fits all” answer, so in this post, I want to talk about how I’d go about deciding.

 The way I view it, there’s not just one question here.
 It comes down to whether the card is worth getting in the first place, and also whether it’s worth keeping, based on the ongoing perks.
 So here are my thoughts on the value proposition of the Amex Business Platinum Card, in no particular order…